fact-benchmark/factbenchmark/index.md

 # Hero section

 title: Fact Benchmark
-sub_title: An ongoing, real time, kaggle-like benchmark.
+sub_title: An ongoing, kaggle-like benchmark for real-time detection of fake news.
 description: We aim to provide an independent benchmark that can support and encourage the development of technologies and procedures for rapid detection and discernment of rumour from fact.

 buttons: